kdabug/rails-practice-api-with-react-crud/README.md

 Your goal in this assignment is to extend your REST-ful Rails API so that you can accomplish full CRUD functionality.
 You will:

 - Build your Rails API so that it can create, read, update, and delete data.
-- Connect to your API with a React frontend that applies full .
+- Connect to your API with a React frontend that applies full CRUD.
 - Style your app.
 - Deploye your new app (Rails API + React client) which now includes full CRUD functionality.